lucacros/TP1-EnseaSH/README.md

-# TP1-EnseaSH
+# TP1-EnseaSH✨
-2 sessions to create a micro shell, displaying the output codes and execution times of launched programs.
+2 sessions to create a micro shell, displaying the output codes and execution times of launched programs.😎

-24/11

-Link my github repository to my VSC app
+The two members of this project come from the great **2G2TD1TP1** :  Luca CROSETTO & Manon GIANINO

+Super Supervisor teacher : M.MONCHAL

+##Table of contents